 - Coworking desk renters are required to be mindful of other renters in terms of volume and fragrances.

-- Guests are welcome to be in the space; however, they are required to sign the general waiver adhere to the Space Rental Agreement and the renter who invites them is responsible for them.
+- Guests are welcome to be in the space; however, they are required to sign the general waiver and adhere to the Space Rental Agreement.
+The renter who invites them is responsible for them.